- how and when to submit assignments

 - plagiarism policy

-- Assignments are to be submitted via canvas.
+- Assignments are to be submitted via blackboard.

 - Written assignments should be submitted as either an ascii text file

 or as a pdf file that was prepared with a word processor.
 Under no

 circumstances should you submit handwritten solutions unless I tell

 you that it is permissable.
 If you are asked to submit a program, you

 should submit it as an ascii text file so that we can run it.

 - All programs and SQL queries will be tested by running them against